-Note that many Aizoaceae (dewplants) are superficially Dandelion-like with ray florets and can be confused.
-Aizoaceae are introduced from S Africa and all have succulent leaves
+Note that many Aizoaceae (dewplants) are superficially Dandelion-like with ray florets and can be confused with Asteraceae.
+Aizoaceae are mostly introduced from S Africa and all have succulent leaves

 Tetragonia . . . . . .
 New-Zealand Spinach

 Tetragonia tetragonioides . . . .
 New-Zealand Spinach